tonai/react-per-form/doc/docs/guides/05-type-casting-and-default-values.md

 Declare the default values outside the component to avoid creating a new reference for each new render.

-If you don't react-swift-form will update the form values with the default ones on the next render.
+If you don't react-per-form will update the form values with the default ones on the next render.

 If you can't declare them outside, then use `useMemo`.